 I have worked in a number of technical roles, beginning at the turn of the millennium in one of Ireland's first major e-business consultancies.

-I now have over fifteen years' experience as a systems administrator.
+I now have nearly twenty years' experience as a systems administrator.

 In the past I was also director of my own small project management consultancy, which focused on data and systems solutions and internet technologies.